More results...

 Where A is the ideal voltage gain.
 But in real situations, there is an additional voltage due to the output impedance.
 Therefore, the output voltage can be written as follows.

 Where Ro is the output impedance.
-From the above equation, we can derive an expression for I1.
+By using the above equation, we can derive an expression for I1.

 Same as the closed-loop configuration,